Campus Improvement Plan

 Strategy 1: All 8th graders will participate in 4-year planning through Naviance.

-Strategy's Expected Result/Impact: increased awareness of high school course options; increased student ownership (and hopefully subsequent high school success)
+Strategy's Expected Result/Impact: Increased awareness of high school course options; increased student ownership (and hopefully subsequent high school success)

-Staff Responsible for Monitoring: counselor
+Staff Responsible for Monitoring: Counselor

 Strategy 2: CSA 8th grade students will visit local universities, SBISD high schools, and the Guthrie Center.

-Strategy's Expected Result/Impact: increased awareness of secondary and post-secondary options
+Strategy's Expected Result/Impact: Increased awareness of secondary and post-secondary options

-Staff Responsible for Monitoring: counselor
+Staff Responsible for Monitoring: Counselor

-Funding Sources: - 199 PIC 99 - Undistributed - $3,000
+Funding Sources: - 199 PIC 99 - Undistributed - $4,000

-Strategy's Expected Result/Impact: increased high school readiness, which leads to increased post-secondary readiness
+Strategy's Expected Result/Impact: Increased high school readiness, which leads to increased post-secondary readiness

-Staff Responsible for Monitoring: administrators, counselor
+Staff Responsible for Monitoring: Administrators, counselor

-Funding Sources: - 199 PIC 22 - Career & Technology - $7,115
+Funding Sources: - 199 PIC 22 - Career & Technology - $5,670

 Performance Objective 4 - STUDENT ATTENDANCE